 - Paste them in the Amazon Index checker

 The Amazon Index Checker displays whether the keywords are indexed or not.

 Indexed– Amazon has associated these keywords to be associated with your product.
 An Amazon search with the keyword includes your product in the display results.

 Non indexed– Your product is not indexed/associated by Amazon with the keyword.
 A search using that particular keyword does not include your product in the results.

 It is not really great if your product is indexed for a particular keyword but does not come anywhere in the first few pages of the search results.
 Once you get the keywords that are getting indexed from your backend search term, add them to Keyword Tracking to understand the search rank and the PageRank.

 If you find too many keywords that are not getting indexed, you can tackle the issue in two ways and fix it.

 - Go back to Keyword Research.
-Find relevant keywords to your product that have a good search volume and are not in your product listing or backend terms.
+Find relevant keywords for your product that have a good search volume and are not yet included in your product listing or backend terms.

 - Dig your competitor’s keywords.
 Find products that are similar to your product with Product Research.
 Add them to tracked products to find product keywords.
 Shortlist the ones that have great search volume and are relevant to be added to your backend.

 If you’re a bit lost, hit up the help team or chat with us to find answers to your query.

 Customer success leader with expertise in coordinating between cross-functional teams in product development and strategy, professional services, sales, marketing and content to deliver excellent customer experience and accelerate growth within the company by ensuring clients’ success.